gordoly/ChessOnline/README.md

 ## Usage

-The web application has been deployed online to Github pages.
-Visit the webpage at https://gordoly.github.io/ChessOnline/.
+The front end of the application has been deployed online to Github pages, whilst the backend has been deployed using Google Cloud Platform.
+Visit the website at https://gordoly.github.io/ChessOnline/.

 ## Features